surj-to/main-website/README.md

 # How to create an issue?

 - Go to surj-to github page https://github.com/surj-to
-- Click on main-website https://github.com/surj-to/main-website repository which will give access to creating issues for the website
+- Click on <a href='https://github.com/surj-to/main-website'>main-website </a> repository which will give access to creating issues for the website
-- To add an issue click here: https://github.com/surj-to/main-website/issues
+- To add an issue <a href='https://github.com/surj-to/main-website/issues'>click here </a>
 - Fill in title and description for what the issue is
 - Submit by clicking 'Submit new issue' button